rayokota/kcache/kcache-benchmark/README.md

 measurement iterations (`-wi` and `-i`, respectively), the duration of each iteration (`-w` and `-r` for warmup and measurement iterations, respectively, with units of seconds), and the number of threads (`-t`).
-By default, `PersistentCacheBenchmark.java` is set up to run with 3 forks, 3 warmup iterations, 3 measurement iterations, 10 seconds per iteration, and 4 threads.
+By default, `PersistentCacheBenchmark.java` is set up to run with 1 fork, 3 warmup iterations, and 3 measurement iterations.

-As an example, to run benchmarks with 8 threads and only a single fork:
+As an example, to run benchmarks with only one warmup iteration:
 ```
-java -jar ./target/benchmarks.jar -t 8 -f 1
+java -jar ./target/benchmarks.jar -wi 1
 ```

 The full list of JMH command line options can be viewed with: